Simmonsj10/PyBer_Analysis/README.md

 * The fourth week of February showed the largest total fare volume across all market environments.

 ## Summary
-Based on the three insights in the results section, we have developed 3 recommendations for PyBer.
+Based on the three insights discussed in the results section, we have developed 3 recommendations for PyBer.
 1. Invest in efforts to increase total ride volume in urban environments.
 These high volume markets are growing and represent the majority of the fare volume.
 Moreover, there is insufficient ride volume to support the number of drivers in these markets.
 2. Optimize driver incentives so that markets are adequately served.
 3. Pivot to growing market environments: shift investment from rural markets to suburban and urban markets.